Manager, supervisor, team leader? How to choose the right job title

 Know the position’s responsibilities

-There are a few things you’ll want to think through carefully before you choose a title.
+You’ll want to carefully think through a few things before choosing a title.
 First and foremost are the responsibilities of the position.
 Here are a few primary questions to ask yourself.

 • How many direct reports will this job have?
 Do those direct reports also have direct reports?
 The more tiers of employees a position oversees, the closer to senior management it generally is.